OlliNie/Olli-Codes/src/pages/blog/Tranform .md files to html.md

   ]
 }
 ```
-This plugin will search for all .md files in the data layer and convert them html files.
-Note that if the `gatsby-source-file-system` was not used to add the .md file into the data layer, then the plugin will not find the .md file and therefore will not transform it into an html file.
+This plugin will search for all .md files in the `data layer` and convert them html files.
+Note that if the `gatsby-source-file-system` was not used to add the .md file into the `data layer`, then the plugin will not find the .md file and therefore will not transform it into an html file.

 #Accessing the Data Layer with GraphiQL

-`GraphiQL` is an awesome tool which allows you to test GraphQL queries before running them in your code.
+`GraphiQL` is an awesome tool which allows you to test `GraphQL` queries before running them in your code.
 Gatsby comes out of the box with `GraphiQL` setup.
 Once you build your Gatsby project and run it locally, you will get the option to open up `GraphiQL` and query data from the `data layer`.

 There are several ways to build and run your Gatsby project locally.
-The first option is to install the `Gatsby CLI` in the terminal.
+One is to install the `Gatsby CLI` in the terminal.
 ```
 npm install -g gatsby-cli
 ```